Brar21/TypeScript-Learning/README.md

   # what next now?
    - Things which we are coverning in this tutorial:

        - The any Type
        - Arrays
        - Tuples
        - Enums
        - Functions
        - Objects

+     ## In Typescript          ##IN Javascript
+     - any                       - Number
+     - unknown                   - string
+     - never                     - boolean
+     - enum                      - null
+     - tuple                     - undefined
+                                 - objects